 The School Curriculum

-The school follows the National Curriculum 2014 and the school curriculum is reflective of the requirements within it.
-The school curriculum design is focused on the knowledge of our pupils and their needs in order that all children achieve their full potential.
-Our school curriculum provides for academic achievement but places the role of developing spiritual, moral, cultural and social development at the heart of all we do.
-Our aim is for all pupils to become successful independent learners who can make a positive contribution to society.
-In order to achieve this we believe that an emphasis on promoting the development of basic skills is essential and is the responsibility of all staff within school.
-Therefore our curriculum focuses on the skills required by our pupils whether these are social skills or linked to literacy and numeracy.
+The school curriculum design is focused on the knowledge, skills and understanding of our pupils and their needs in order that all children achieve their full potential.
+Our school curriculum provides for academic achievement but places the role of developing spiritual, moral, cultural and social development at the heart of all we do with the ultimate aim of ensuring all pupils leave Red Lane with the confidence and skills to become successful and independent lifelong learners who can make a positive contribution to our diverse and democratic society.

 The school uses a variety of schemes which provide a structure for teaching and learning.
 These schemes provide guidance only and are adapted in order that the curriculum meets the needs of all learners in order that they can reach their full potential.
 Such schemes include, Busy Ant Maths, Snap Science and Read, Write, Inc Spelling.

 At Red Lane we recognise that the use of ICT plays an increasing role in today’s learning society.
 We empower both staff and pupils with knowledge, skills, understanding and attitudes for such a world and as such the teaching of computing and the use of ICT tools plays an essential part of learning and teaching within school.
 With this in mind, we are committed to promoting awareness of E-safety throughout the curriculum to pupils of all ages.